-In 2019 the equity risk increased mainly due to a bigger equity portfolio as a result of the rise of share prices.
-Besides the bigger equity portfolio also the average risk charge on balance increased as a result of (i) the upward effect of the equity dampener and (ii) the upward effect of the run-off of the transitional measure of equity risk.
+In 2020 the equity risk increased mainly due to a bigger equity portfolio as a result of the rise of share prices and transactions.
+Besides the bigger equity portfolio also the average risk charge increased as a result of the upward effect of the run-off of the transitional measure of equity risk.